digitalsurgeons/toggles-switches/README.md

 | ------------------------------ | ------------------------------------------------------
 | **data-toggle**                | Initialize a toggle and specify the target selector, leave empty to target the element itself.
 | data-toggle-class              | The class that should be toggled, default 'active'
-| data-toggle-event              | The event the class should be toggled on
+| data-toggle-event              | The event on which the class should be toggled
 | data-toggle-self               | If set the class will also be applied to the element itself
 | data-toggle-stop-propagation   | Call e.stopPropagation() after user interaction